hosembafer/justup/README.md

 But it will be soon.

-> This project is created for simple sites, that usually don't use servers with SFTP, WebDAV or something like that, when there isn't any opportunity except use FTP.
+> This project is created for simple sites, that usually don't use servers with SFTP, WebDAV or something like that, when there isn't any other way except use FTP.

-Thanks for small and helpful library [inih](https://github.com/benhoyt/inih) that I use for parse configuration files.
+Thanks for small and helpful library [inih](https://github.com/benhoyt/inih) which I use to parse configuration files.